Implementing Cloud Technology: Pros and Cons

 Vendor Lock-in

-Finally, the downside of cloud technology is that you rely on your vendor.
+And the last cons of Cloud Computing, the downside of cloud technology is that you rely on your vendor.
 Depending on the services they provide, this may make it impossible (or at least difficult) to integrate certain solutions into your tech stack.
 Moreover, switching to a different vendor might also be a challenge, due to proprietary data formats and technologies.
 Migration won’t always be easy.

 Conclusion: Is Cloud Technology Worth It?